Guild Rules - Recruitment and Trial

 - Evaluation content is confidential and should not be revealed to the triallist, except at the discretion of the coach and officers.

-- Progress of the trial and comments on the trialist and their suitability for recruitment on the Trialist's evaluation thread are encouraged from all members during this period to inform the final decision at the end of the trial.
+- Progress of the trial and comments on the trialist and their suitability for recruitment on the Trialist's evaluation thread are encouraged from all current Raiders during this period to inform the final decision at the end of the trial.

 - At the end of trial, a promotion notice will be published by officers.
 Members shall then have 24 hours to support or object to the promotion.
 Promotion to full membership is not by democratic vote, but ultimately the decision of the officers.